 Although the National Park Service is best known for protecting some of our country's most inspiring landscapes, it is also America's storyteller.
 Over half the national park locations preserve places and commemorate people, events and activities that are key to our nation’s history.
 National historic sites (like Lincoln Home or Tuskegee Airmen) contain a single historical feature, but national historical parks like Independence National Historical Park -- where the Continental Congress voted for Independence and then where, years later, the Constitution was written -- discuss multiple stories from different times.
 No matter the name, these places tell iconic American stories that define who we are and what we stand for.

 National memorials are sites that commemorate a historical person or tragic event.
 Many national memorials are located in or near the District of Columbia (think the Lincoln Memorial, Washington Monument and Thomas Jefferson Memorial), but several others are scattered across the country.
-One of the most recognizable: Jefferson National Expansion Memorial in Missouri, which is home to the Gateway Arch (commonly called the St. Louis Arch).
+One of the most recognizable: Mount Rushmore National Memorial.

 There are a number of titles used for battlefields -- national military park, national battlefield park, national battlefield site and national battlefield -- but they all conserve our nation's military history.
 Protecting places like Shiloh National Military Park or Cowpens National Battlefield ensures that Americans can learn from our past.

 National recreation areas are lands near large reservoirs that offer visitors a chance to experience water-based outdoor activities -- from swimming and kayaking to fishing and boating.
 These recreation areas also often include important natural and cultural features.
 The U.S. has a total of 12 national recreation areas, which are managed either by the National Park Service or the Forest Service, and five of these are near urban areas -- providing great opportunities for Americans to connect to nature near them.